 Automated species identification

 Within this research focus, we develop and use innovative methods of artificial intelligence to automate species identification.
 As part of our research activities, the Flora Incognita app was developed.
-To date, the app can identify 4800 wild plants of Central Europe simply by taking photos in the field, resulting in many millions of plant observations including geolocation.
+To date, the app can identify more than 16.000 wild plants of Central Europe simply by taking photos in the field, resulting in many millions of plant observations including geolocation.
 By 2022, the app had been installed more than 5 million times.

 Building on this successful framework, we are working on the automatic identification of other life forms such as phytoplankton, fungi and butterflies.